NAntonova/hello-coursera/README.md

 # hello-coursera
-HTML, CSS, and JavaScript for Web Deveopers
+Some assignments for the course "HTML, CSS, and JavaScript for Web Deveopers" by Johns Hopkins University, provided on Coursera.